-In 2021, the federal government will auction off the first slice of valuable mmWave spectrum.
-The auction will cover bands from 25.1 Ghz to 27.5 Ghz in 29 specified geographic areas, covering the more heavily populated regions of Australia.
+In 2021, the federal government auctioned off the first slice of valuable mmWave spectrum.
+The auction covered bands from 25.1 Ghz to 27.5 Ghz in 29 specified geographic areas, covering the more heavily populated regions of Australia.

-Currently 4G and early stage 5G mobile networks are operating on frequencies below 4Ghz, and the leap to the much higher frequencies will set off an explosion of innovation in the Internet of Things, smart city technology, automated vehicles, and ultra-fast fixed wireless broadband.
+Currently 4G and early stage 5G mobile networks are operating on frequencies below 4Ghz, and the leap to the much higher 26 GHz frequency will set off an explosion of innovation in the Internet of Things, smart city technology, automated vehicles, and ultra-fast fixed wireless broadband.

 Visit the Telstra 5G Innovation Centre

 At the Telstra 5G Innovation Centre, you will take a journey to the not-so-distant future to learn all about 5G and be inspired by its possibilities for your business.

 The Telstra 5G Innovation Centre is situated on the Gold Coast and is a working lab, a collaboration space and an educational facility where you can learn all about 5G and experience it first-hand.